sethbern/CSJava/_sources/Unit2-Using-Objects/topic-2-4-methods-with-params.rst

     :align: left
     :alt: simple house

-This creative challenge is fun to do collaboratively in pairs.
 Design a house and have the turtle draw it with different colors below (or with this |repl link|).
 Can you add windows and a door?
-Come up with your own house design as a team.

 To draw a window, you will need to do penUp() to walk the turtle into position, for example: